a woman sitting at a table with a laptop and a book research religious cult programming

 Many people in this situation may recognize the following impacts:

-For many who were raised in an authoritarian religion and/or authoritarian family, the work of deprogramming begins by unraveling not just the group's teachings but also the deeply embedded messages learned in childhood about love, worth, and belonging.
+For many who were raised in a religious cult and/or an authoritarian family, the work of deprogramming begins by unraveling not just the group’s teachings but also the deeply embedded messages learned in childhood about love, worth, and belonging.

-Now that we've examined how high-control groups use psychological manipulation to influence their members, let's take a look at the process of deprogramming and reclaiming your autonomy.
+Now that we’ve examined how religious cults use psychological manipulation to influence their members, let’s take a look at the process of deprogramming and reclaiming your autonomy.

 1. Recognize Cognitive Dissonance